This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 I’m going to review one stick steam mop and give you 2 options for bigger steam “cleaning systems.”
 Think canister vacuum but it works as a steam mop.
 This steam mop has 90 minutes of cleaning and this one will work for 120 minutes.

 Chemical Free steam mop

 When I first started looking for a steam mop, every steam mop I looked at came with its own cleaning solution that you had to buy.
 That toxic stuff is not coming into my house.
-I stopped going into stores and turned to the internet to find what I was looking for.
+I stopped going to stores and turned to the internet to find what I was looking for.
 That’s when I finally came across this Non-Toxic Steam Mop with attachments.

 After reading the information on the website and lots of reviews, the thing that really sold me was watching a video.
 This video showed it has: